 Not so long ago, there were few things more vociferously loathed in menswear than the unassuming short sleeve button up.
 This men’s separate has long been the butt of many a sartorial joke.

-Though this garment might for some still bring to mind a certain global fast food chain’s uniform or the questionable wardrobe choices of provincial clubbers circa the early aughts, the short sleeve button up shirt has recently been given a whole new lease of life thanks to reinterpretations from designers and high-street retailers alike.
+Though this garment might for some still bring to mind a certain global fast-food chain’s uniform or the questionable wardrobe choices of provincial clubbers circa the early aughts, the short sleeve button up shirt has recently been given a whole new lease of life thanks to reinterpretations from designers and high-street retailers alike.

 “We need to show the short-sleeved shirt some love,” says Sam Kershaw, buying manager at online menswear emporium Mr Porter.
 “It’s time to cast aside any dated associations with IT technicians, missionaries, and Homer Simpson, and to remind ourselves that a shirt with short sleeves can be just as stylish as its longer-armed brother.”